rubixchain/rubixgoplatform/README.md

 # Rubix Blockchain Network

-Rubix is a Layer-1 blockchain protocol focusing on decentralized identity (DID), security, and energy-efficient consensus mechanisms**.
+Rubix is a Layer-1 blockchain protocol focusing on decentralized identity (DID), security, and energy-efficient consensus mechanisms.
 It employs the Proof of Pledge (PoP) consensus model, eliminating traditional mining and ensuring sustainability.

 ## Key Features:
 - Decentralized Identity (DID): Provides self-sovereign identity for users.